nrennie/nrennie.rbind.io/content/portfolio/tidytuesday/index.md

 ---
 title: "#TidyTuesday"
 subtitle: ""
 excerpt: "#TidyTuesday is a weekly data challenge aimed at the R community.
-Every week a new dataset is posted alongside a chart or article related to that dataset, and ask participants explore the data."
+Every week a new data set is posted alongside a chart or article related to that data set, and ask participants explore the data."
-date: 2022-01-01
+date: 2022-08-16
-weight: 3
+weight: 4
 author: "Nicola Rennie"
 draft: false
 categories: